All of us have access to various accurate news sources (e.g., the CDC, the WHO, etc.), and so just a few words on this subject :

 If a client is imminently threatening serious bodily harm to a specific person.
 I am required by law to notify the police.

-If a client intends to harm himself or herself.
-I will make every effort to work with the individual to ensure their safety.
-However, if an individual does not cooperate, additional measures may need to be taken to protect safety. -- I am happy to answer any questions you have about this at any point.
+If a client intends to harm himself or herself, I will make every effort to work with the individual to ensure safety.
+However, if an individual does not cooperate in an instance of imminent self-harm, additional measures may need to be taken to protect safety. -- I am happy to answer any questions you have about this at any point.

 Please let me know if you have any additional questions.